BUY NOW, PAY LATER. 3/4 x Monthly Payment, 0% Interest.

 *Assuming a total checkout price of $100

-- Mini tomato is easy to grow in your Click & Grow indoor garden.
+- Growing basil is 100% hassle-free in your Click & Grow indoor herb garden

-- You'll get a garden-to-plate experience in your own kitchen.
+- You'll get a garden-to-plate experience from your own kitchen.